Sweden’s housing market downturn worsens

 By region:

-Sweden’s housing market is expected to remain subdued this year, amidst a weak economy and high interest rates.
+Sweden's housing market is expected to remain subdued in the medium-term, amidst a struggling economy.

-Sweden’s economy declined slightly by 0.1% in 2023 from a year earlier, in stark contrast to y-o-y expansions of 2.8% in 2022 and 6.1% in 2021, primarily caused by a decline in private consumption and housing construction, based on figures released by the European Commission.
-The International Monetary Fund (IMF) estimated a bigger contraction of 0.3% last year.
-Accordingly, private consumption was constrained by high inflation, which eroded real disposable incomes, and the increasing burden of mortgage loans as the central bank continues to tighten monetary policy.
+The Swiss economy contracted by 0.2% in 2023 from a year earlier, in stark contrast to y-o-y expansions of 1.5% in 2022 and 5.9% in 2021, primarily caused by a decline in private consumption and housing construction, based on figures released by the International Monetary Fund (IMF).
+Accordingly, private consumption was constrained by high inflation, which eroded real disposable incomes, and the increasing burden of mortgage loans as the central bank continued to tighten monetary policy.

 Local house price variations

-During 2023, all of the eight Riksområden (National Areas) of Sweden saw falling house prices.
-RIKS4 South Sweden registered the biggest y-o-y price decline of 9.4% (-16.6% inflation-adjusted) in 2023, based on figures from Statistics Sweden.
+In Q3 2024, seven of the eight Riksområden (National Areas) of Sweden saw increasing house prices.
+RIKS8 Upper Norrland registered the biggest y-o-y price growth of 12.6% (10.82% inflation-adjusted) in Q3 2024, based on figures from Statistics Sweden.

 National Areas Average house prices y-o-y change (%)